IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/RTutorial.md

     ## [1] NA

-As you can see, a value *N**A* (Not Applicable) is returned if you try to take an element that does not exist.
+As you can see, a value `NA` (Not Applicable) is returned if you try to take an element that does not exist.
 The subset can be as long as you like, as long as it's not longer than the full set:

 ``` r
 my_vector <- c(10,20,30,40,50)